NilFoundation/zkLLVM/README.md

 zkLLVM's workflow is as follows:

-1. **Write Circuit :** Users wishing to prove some statement are supposed to implement an application in a language compatible with some frontend (C++ for now).
+1. **Write Circuit :** Users willing to prove some statement are supposed to implement an application in a language compatible with some frontend (C++ for now).
 This code will be compiled with a modified version of the `clang` compiler, which will output intermediate representation of the circuit.
    ![compile](./docs/assets/compile.png)
    > For the most performant cryptography circuits (e.g. hashes, signatures, VDFs, proof system verifications, etc.)
    > we recommend using [=nil; Foundation's Crypto3 library](https://github.com/nilfoundation/crypto3.git).

    ![compile](./docs/assets/transpile.png)
-  The circuit developer will be generating the smart contracts for the circuits they have created.
+  The circuit developer will be generating the in-EVM applications for the circuits they have created.
 This will enable on-chain verification of the proof.
-  The smart contracts consist of gate representations of the circuit.
-These contracts work in conjunction with the placeholder proof validation smart contracts.
+  The in-EVM logic consists of gate representations of the circuit.
+These contracts work in conjunction with the Placeholder proof validation in-EVM logic.
   The process to transpile the circuit into smart contracts is handled by the [lorem-ipsum](https://github.com/NilFoundation/lorem-ipsum-cli) project.

 2. **Publish Circuit/Generate Proof**: zkLLVM is tightly coupled with [=nil; Foundation's Proof Market](https://proof.market.nil.foundation).
 Users willing to generate a proof for the circuit, will be matched with counter-parties based on price and other conditions.
    The circuit generated above needs to be published to proof market to enable this.
    ![publish](./docs/assets/publish.png)